What you need

 Search for the globally unique device ID that consists of 20 letters and numbers.

 Tip!
-Type multiple IDs with a space between to filter on various devices.
+Type multiple IDs with a space between them to filter on various devices.

 Returns all devices in the project that matches the device ID.